Sclerotherapy effectively treats varicose and spider veins. It's often considered the treatment of choice for small varicose veins.

 You'll be asked to wear compression stockings or bandages — usually for about two weeks — to maintain compression on the treated veins.

 Most people return to their normal activities on the same day, but it may be wise to have someone drive you home after the procedure.
 Your doctor will probably advise you to avoid strenuous exercise for two weeks after the procedure.

 You'll also want to avoid sun exposure to the treated areas during that time.
 The inflammation caused by the injections combined with sun exposure can lead to dark spots on your skin, especially if you already have a dark skin tone.

 If you were treated for small varicose veins or spider veins, you can usually expect to see definitive results in three to six weeks.
 Larger veins may require three to four months.
 However, multiple treatments may be needed to achieve the results you want.

 Veins that respond to treatment generally don't come back, but new veins may appear.

-Your doctor will likely schedule a follow-up visit about a month after the procedure to check the procedure's success and decide whether further sessions are needed.
+Your doctor will likely schedule a follow-up visit about a month after the procedure to determine how well the procedure worked and if you need more sessions.
 Generally, you need to wait about six weeks before undergoing another sclerotherapy session.